suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 - Multiple parties to write to it, when participants submit their KeyPackages.

-- Mulitple parties to read/process from the queue, to process the KeyPackage for updating the MLS group state.
+- Multiple parties to read/process from the queue, to process the KeyPackage for updating the MLS group state.

 ~~~~
                        +---------------------------+   +--->
   Multiple    ---+     |                           |   |   Multiple
- Simultenous     +---> |    MLS Keypackage Queue   | --+ Simulatenous
+ Simultaneous    +---> |    MLS KeyPackage Queue   | --+ Simultaneous
    Writers       +---> |                           |   |   Readers
               ---+     +---------------------------+   +--->
 ~~~~